-Cell Ranger ATAC 1.1 (latest), printed on 10/15/2019
+Cell Ranger ATAC2.1, printed on 02/20/2024

 There are three primary ways to run Cell Ranger ATAC:

 The majority of the information on this website uses the single server approach.
-Follow the instructions below to analyze a 10x library:
+Follow the instructions below to analyze a 10x Genomics library:

 |By default, cellranger-atac uses all available cores and 90% of detected memory.
 This behavior may be undesirable in a shared environment with multiple concurrent users and tasks.
 It is strongly recommended to run cellranger-atac with --localcores and --localmem to specify resource usage upper bounds.
 In practice, there is negligible return in allocating more than 32 cores or 256G to the pipeline.
 Check the system requirements page for more information on how resource allocations affect pipeline runtime.

 Cell Ranger ATAC can be run in job submission mode, by treating a single node from the cluster like a local server.
 This leverages existing institutional hardware for pipeline analysis.

-|10X does not officially support Slurm or Torque/PBS.
+|10x Genomics does not officially support Slurm or Torque/PBS.
 However, many customers have successfully used Cell Ranger ATAC with those job schedulers in job submission mode.

-|10X does not officially support Slurm or Torque/PBS.
-Some customers have successfully used Cell Ranger ATAC with those job schedulers in cluster mode.
-However, it is unsupported and may require trial and error attempts.|
+|10x Genomics does not officially support Slurm or Torque/PBS.
+While some customers have successfully used Cell Ranger ATAC with those job schedulers in cluster mode, it is unsupported and may require trial and error.

 Instead of submitting one job to the cluster, Cell Ranger ATAC creates hundreds and potentially thousands of small stage jobs.
 Each of these stage jobs need to be queued, launched, and tracked by the pipeline framework.
-The necessary coordination between Cell Ranger ATAC and the cluster makes this approach harder to set up and troubleshoot, since every cluster configuration is different.
+The necessary coordination between Cell Ranger ATAC and the cluster makes this approach more difficult to set up and troubleshoot, since every cluster configuration is different.
 To learn more, please go to the cluster mode page.